BIOLOGY FOR LIFE

 • Structure a reasoned argument in response to the research question on the basis of the material and data gathered

-• Present their extended essay in a science specific format, acknowledging sources in one of the established academic ways
+• Present their results and analysis in a science specific format, acknowledging sources in one of the established academic ways

 • Use the terminology and language appropriate to the subject with skill and understanding